Study of noise in virtual distillation circuits for quantum error mitigation: Numerical Results

 We find the optimal variational parameters for both $C^\Lambda(\alpha,\beta)$ and $C^\Lambda_\mathrm{mitigated}(\alpha,\beta)$ for $21$ different error probabilities $\epsilon$ that are equally spaced between $0$ and $0.1$.
 To do this we start by optimizing the energy expectation value for no errors using brute-force optimization on a $100\times 100$ grid with $\alpha\in [0,\pi]$ and $\beta\in[0,\pi/2]$ together with an optimization/polishing function that uses the optimal grid point as an initial guess.
 The optimal parameters found for the noiseless QAOA circuit are then used as initial guess to the optimization function for the first noise iteration, and the initial guess is iteratively updated for each increasing noise level based on the optimal parameters found for the previous noise level.
-This is possible because the optimal parameters are robust against Pauli channel noise~\cite{xue_effects_2019,sharma_noise_2020}.
+With this strategy, we aim to reduce the search space and computational time required for optimization at each subsequent noise level.
+Previous studies have indeed suggested that optimal parameters for QAOA circuits tend to remain relatively stable in the presence of moderate noise~\mbox{\cite{xue_effects_2019,sharma_noise_2020}}, providing another rationale for our iterative optimization approach.